cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

 ==========================
 You can solve the model to simulate the dynamics of the sodium gate using the supplied solver.
 Instructions for running this are given on the :ref:`Simple solver for generated models<solver>` page, as well as in previous tutorials.
-You should see the behaviour shown in the figures below by the red line representing a voltage step to -20mV.
+You should see the behaviour shown in the figures below by the red line representing a voltage step to -20mV (we used a timestep of 1ms from 0 to 40s).
 The theory of this channel's operation is given in :ref:`Theory of the sodium channel<theory_sodiumchannel>`.

 .. figure:: ../../theory/images/tut7_Vgraph.png